tckerr/SimpleGOAP/readme.md

 As outlined above, there are 4 actions the user can take: harvest potatoes, chop wood, make fire, and cook potatoes.
 There are a few properties that define an action:

 1. A name.
 2. An action cost.
 The algorithm prioritizes paths with lower costs.
+The cost can be dynamic depending on the state.
 3. An "effect": a function that takes in a state object and returns a modified object.
 This represents the impact of taking that action.

 In code, our actions must implement `IAction<PotatoState>`.
 You can choose to implement this interface with your own classes, but for simplicity there is an existing implementation -- `LambdaAction<T>` -- which we can use for now.
 It takes all of the 3 parameters from above in its constructor.